stfc/PSyclone/doc/developer_guide/psyir_symbols.rst

               for message in dt.get_all_messages():
                   print(message)

-.. note:: While the dependency tools constructor take an argument
+.. note:: While the dependency tools constructor takes an argument
     to specify a language writer, so that errors can use the syntax appropriate for the language, at this stage the C-backend does not yet fully support the necessary functionality for this.